 Most of the signal processing in the module is done at a 25MHz sampling rate.
-The signals are then filtered and down-sampled to 98KHz (25Mhz/256) before being output by the Digital to Analog Converters.
+The signals are then filtered and down-sampled to either 98KHz (25Mhz/256) or 196KHz (25MHz/128) before being output by the Digital to Analog Converters.
 Some of the signal processing (the delay line and the vocoder filter banks) is done at the lower output sampling rate.
 The PULSE output is sent at the primary 25MHz sample rate, although it is passed through an analog buffer which rolls off the high frequencies.
+The output sampling rate can be switched between 98KHz and 196KHz via a switch on the rear of the module.

-The input signals MOD A and FM1 are converted to digital form by 24-bit Analog-to-Digital Converters running at a sampling rate of 98KHz.
+The input signals MOD A and FM1 are converted to digital form by 24-bit Analog-to-Digital Converters running at a sampling rate of 98KHz or 196KHz.
+The sampling rate selection is done by SWITCH 0 (the leftmost of the tiny slideswitches located on the rear FPGA board).
+In the UP position the rate is 196KHz and is 98KHz in the down position.
 The input signals PITCH1, PITCH2, INT.
 FM, RATIO, SHAPE1, SHAPE2 and MOD B are converted to digital form with 12-bit Analog-to-Digital Converters running at 25KHz sampling rates.
 The SYNC input signal is sampled at 25MHz and converted directly to a 1-bit digital representation.
-The FOLD and
+The FOLD and FOLD_CV inputs are not converted to digital form; instead they are fed directly into the analog wave folder circuitry.